devoecht/DragonsAndDungeonsCaptureAge/README.md

 **How to use the program**
 The program will be runable from visual studio and will boot up the character select screen immediatly

+**Note after 4h**

+I didnt manage to finish this test my apologies.
+I wasn't familiar enough with C++/WinRT and thought I could do it in 4h with learning this framework more.
+I will make a branch in this repository as I still want to continue working on this in my own time to figure out to make this completely working.

+I would like to thank you for your time with the interviews and for giving me this oportunity.